 Using WordPress is really just one of many options out there but it’s seriously what I’d recommend.
 And, starting off completely free is super useful as you can play around and see if it’s what you want.

 Choosing your blogging platform is just step one of the journey.
-Now you actually need to write posts, find images, create social media accounts, decide how to share you awesome content, build an audience, etc….
+Now you actually need to write posts!
+Find images, create social media accounts, decide how to share you awesome content, build an audience, etc….
+Keep it original and focused on your audience.
+Local is lekker and people will respond.

 It’s all a journey and it takes time.